techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 cd ~/git
 git clone git@github.com:DataTalksClub/llm-zoomcamp.git
 ```
+- Enter your passphrase (we will automate this further ahead)
 - I do this to have easy local access to the course materials
 - I just run the following each time I start working, to ensure my local branch is up to date
 ```bash